duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 Templates are handlebars files which render in the context of **one item** returned by the Instant Answer.

-The Spice framework provides you with a wide choice of templates to use.
+The Spice framework provides you with a wide choice of templates to use, as you will see below as well in the [reference](https://duck.co/duckduckhack/spice_templates_reference).

 The built-in templates' options, variables, and [variants](https://duck.co/duckduckhack/spice_templates_reference#tile-variants) are documented in the [Spice Templates Reference](https://duck.co/duckduckhack/spice_templates_reference) section.

 ### Specifying `item` and `detail` Templates